RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_preview_writer.md

     _preview.Write("</span>");
 }
 ```
-***

-Now use the two following override methods to output the content of the inline tags.
-Note that by emitting the HTML tags we will also apply the corresponding character formatting in the Web browser preview control.
+Next, override the following methods to write inline tag content.
+When you emit the HTML tags, the web browser preview control also applies the corresponding character formatting.

 # [C#](#tab/tabid-6)
 ```cs